 3. Use it as an add-on to taking real action: You cannot substitute hard work with a rigorous law of attraction visualization practice.
 I like to use LOA tools to complement the efforts that I’m putting in towards my goals.
 No matter what kind of endeavor you’re invested in, whether that includes losing weight, finding the love of your life, starting your own business, or raising responsible kids, it’s going to require time, dedication, focus, and discipline to see it come to life.

 4. Let it fuel your passion and faith: Writer Paulo Coelho once said that an enthusiastic heart finds opportunities everywhere.
 When you’re charged up and excited about your dreams, you’ll make every effort to do what’s needed to make it happen, and you’ll constantly be on the lookout for the right opportunities.
 Passion along with faith forms the foundation for all action that you take toward your vision.
 Without a strong sense of faith, you’ll feel that every step is pointless.
-Law of attraction practices such as visualization, vision board creation, noting down your goals, meditation, keeping a gratitude journal, and behaving and feeling like you already have what you want can be instrumental in maintaining passion and faith in your dreams.
+Law of attraction practices such as visualization, vision board creation, noting down your goals, meditation, keeping a gratitude journal, and behaving and feeling like you already have what you want can be instrumental in maintaining faith in your dreams.